Human Immunodeficiency Virus (HIV) TestSkip to the navigation

 - After initial testing, it is important for your doctor to contact you with the results of your test.
 Be sure to tell your doctor how and where to contact you.
 If your doctor has not contacted you within 1 to 2 weeks of your test, call and ask for your results.

 - The ELISA is a good screening test, because it is usually positive when an HIV infection is present.
 But the ELISA test results can indicate HIV is present when it is not ( false-positive ).
 So the ELISA alone cannot be used to make a definite diagnosis of HIV infection.
-No one is considered HIV-positive until he or she has a positive Western blot, IFA, or PCR test.
+No one is considered HIV-positive until he or she has a positive test for HIV DNA or RNA.

 - Detecting HIV in a newborn infant is difficult.
 Until about 18 months of age, even a baby who is not infected may still have HIV antibodies received from his or her HIV-positive mother.
 A PCR test may be done to see if HIV genetic material (RNA or DNA) is present in the baby.